-If you know why you want to be a teacher and what teaching means to you, it will be easier to answer interview questions with confidence.
+If you know why you want to be a teacher and what teaching means to you, it will be easier to answer interview questions confidently.

 3. Lesson plans:

-– Include three or four strong lesson plans that are geared toward the teaching position for which you are applying.
+– Include three or four strong lesson plans geared toward the teaching position for which you are applying.

 – Lesson plan evaluation forms and observations.